 There’s nothing like celebrating the holiday season at Disneyland!

-► Holidays at the Disneyland Resort returns on November 14, 2024 and will run through the first week of January.
+► Holidays at the Disneyland Resort returns on November 14, 2025 and will run through January 7, 2026.

 ► Holiday ride overlays include Haunted Mansion Holiday, Mater’s Jingle Jamboree, Luigi’s Joy to the Whirl, and “it’s a small world” Holiday.